 How Much Do Partial Dentures Cost?

-A partial denture is different to a full upper or lower plate in that it does not replace all missing teeth in the upper or lower jaw.
+A partial denture is different from a full upper or lower plate in that it does not replace all missing teeth in the upper or lower jaw.
 A partial replaces one or a few teeth and is typically fashioned to attach to neighboring natural teeth with clips or other attachments.

 A cast metal partial denture is removable and made from plastic that is fitted onto a metal framework.
 This kind of partial denture is considered one of the strongest and most durable of the kinds available.
 They provide excellent fit and are the most common of the styles in use.